Welcome to the rainforest

 Everything ahead from here gives the true feeling of a jungle…adventure begins.
+This car -Maruti Suzuki Ciaz (ground clearance -170mm) made it all the way to KCRE without a scratch, in case you are wondering!
 Brace yourselves for surprises.
 From here wildlife starts to peep and creep.
 Drive slowly and look out for gaurs, scorpions, snakes, sambar deer, leopards and more.

-You are now officially in the heart of the forests and the whispering canopies converge high up wrapping you warm as you tread precariously on an escarpment for the next half kilometre.
+You are now officially in the heart of the forests and the whispering canopies converge high up wrapping you warm as you tread precariously on an escarpment for next couple of kilometres.

 And then you stop!
 You’ve arrived at Kalinga Mane.

-Park your vehicles here and walk down two flights of stairs to land at the core-KCRE, the campsite.
+Park your vehicles here and walk down two flights of stairs to land at the core-KCRE, the field station.

 Guidelines and Expectations